Volchenok89/MyQuizzer/README.md

 Rule 4.
 You can't leave the quiz while playing.<br>
 Rule 5.
 You will score only with correct answers.<br>
 Rule 6.
 You can't go back on the answers.<br>
 Rule 7.
-After done with the test, you will be able to restart if you wish to.<br>
+After done with the quizzer, you can restart.<br>